 That’s it… really.

-Now, whether you’re a non-resident visiting France temporarily, or a full-blown resident, if you plan on spending any time here, using local services, or renting an apartment, it makes sense to open a local bank account with a French IBAN.
+Now, whether you’re a foreign individual visiting France temporarily, or a full-blown resident, if you plan on spending any time here, using local services, or renting an apartment, it makes sense to open a local bank account with a French IBAN.

-French employers can only make payments to banks with French IBANs.
+French employers can only make payments to financial institutions with French IBANs.
 Digital nomads, backpackers, and travelers who have traditionally depended solely on fintechs like Revolut, N26, Bunq are often shocked by this.
-But if you decide to pick up work with a French company, you’re probably going to need a French bank account in order to get paid.
+But if you decide to pick up work with a French company, you’re probably going to need a bank account in France in order to get paid.

-If you plan on living in France or buying French real estate, you’re going to need a French bank account.
+If you plan on living in France or buying French real estate, you’re going to need a bank account in France.
 You’ll need to pay notaries, possibly get a mortgage, and make payments to various French entities.
-And for that, you’ll most likely need a French bank account.
+And for that, you’ll most likely need a bank account in France.

 Have a French company or doing business in France?
 Then, you might need a bank account in France (with a French IBAN) to send and receive payments domestically.

-Sometimes, French citizens who live abroad and are non-residents of France still need a French bank account.
+Sometimes, French citizens who live abroad and are non-residents of France still need a bank account in France.
 For instance, many retirees still need to receive their French pension payments.
 Those with French insurers may need to send and receive payments.
-Others might want to maintain an account in France if they have a French property or have ongoing domestic expenses.
+Others might want to maintain a bank account in France if they have a French property or have ongoing domestic expenses.

-It’s also worth noting that when French citizens become non-residents of France, French banks either close their accounts or force them to convert to a non-resident account.
-So before making this change, French citizens should ensure that they have a French bank account that can facilitate their ongoing banking requirements in France.
+It’s also worth noting that when French citizens become non-residents of France, banks in France either close their bank accounts or force them to convert to non-resident bank accounts.
+So before making this change, French citizens should ensure that they have a bank account that can facilitate their ongoing banking requirements in France.

-If you fit into one of the categories that we’ve outlined above, it can make sense for you to open a French bank account.
-But just because you need an account doesn’t mean every French bank is going to accept you.
+If you fit into one of the categories that we’ve outlined above, it can make sense for you to bank in France.
+But just because you need a bank account doesn’t mean every bank in France is going to accept you.

-In this section, let’s explore what options you, as a non-resident, actually have when opening a bank account in France.
+In this section, let’s explore what banking options you, as a foreign individual, actually have when opening bank accounts in France.

 Traditional French bank account with a French IBAN.
 Note: mentally prepare yourself for copious amounts of bureaucracy & intense document scrutiny.

-If you’re desperate for a French IBAN and need to open a bank account before arriving in France, look at international banks with operations in France.
+If you’re desperate for a French IBAN and need to open a bank account before arriving in France, look at international financial institutions with operations in France.
 Sometimes, they’re more welcoming to expats, foreigners, and non-residents than traditional French-only banks.